-This is the Best Sour Cherry Pie I ever had so far.
-It is an awesome recipe to make for the holidays.
-If you want to bring the flavors of summer to a Thanksgiving meal this is the perfect occasion to make this pie.
+This is the Best Sour Cherry Pie I have ever had so far.
+It is a fantastic recipe to make for the holidays.
+If you want to bring summer flavors to a Thanksgiving meal, this is the perfect occasion to make this pie.

 If you think about what we usually eat for Thanksgiving, there is not much acidity in these dishes to balance out the fats and the starch we use.

-Acid does the absolutely necessary job of balancing flavors, which makes it indispensable to cook delicious food.
+Acid does the essential job of balancing flavors, which makes it indispensable for cooking delicious food.

-I used tart cherries in syrup, a product that I usually buy in ethnic stores, but depends on the area where you live, you might be able to find the jars in your regular grocery store.
+I used tart cherries in syrup, a product that I usually buy in ethnic stores, but depending on the area where you live, you might be able to find the jars in your regular grocery store.

 The beauty of the recipe is that it uses the entire jar of cherries with the syrup also.
 The syrup is used to thicken the filling for the pie.

 Also, the crust for this pie is one of the best ones out there.
 The crust is flaky but delicious and sturdy enough not to fall apart.

 I grew up with sour cherries.
-In Eastern Europe, Germany, Austria, Hungary and many other countries, tart cherries are a key ingredient in desserts.
+In Eastern Europe, Germany, Austria, Hungary, and many other European countries, tart cherries are a key ingredient in desserts.

 Too bad that sour cherries are not sold fresh in our grocery stores.
 You can only find them frozen, canned, or dried for use throughout the year.